The Build Brand Awareness Test: Take a look at the graphic below. Recognize anything?

 If you are a smaller brand looking to build brand awareness, partner with established brands to have giveaways or even collaborate on a product.

 If you are a smaller brand just starting out ready to build brand awareness, it’s time to turn to Instagram and find brands that you would like to work with.

 Contests like this are perfect because in order to enter, Instagram users have to follow both brands.

 This partnership giveaway is between the brands Rifle Paper Co, a stationary and lifestyle brand and Loccitane, a line of natural beauty products.

 Apple partnered with Hermés, a luxury fashion brand in order to give both brands a marketing boost with Apple’s series 3 watch.

 Refer A Friend

 If you have a referral program in place this can be a great way to gain new customers as well as increase brand awareness.

 If your friend tells you about a product and asks you to try it would you?
 Would you be more inclined to do so if it was free?

 People who haven’t heard of Blue Apron will eventually have a friend that tells them about it so really Blue Apron only has to…

-Offer A Free Trial
+Offer A Free Trial or Special Discount

 Letting people take a test run of your product or service can build brand awareness as well as trust.

 Instead of a “trial” Spotify offers a completely free version of their service and you don’t even need to put down a credit card.